• Skip to primary navigation

 Variations

-• Use another vegetable: Try using other vegetables like zucchini, brussels sprouts, or bell peppers in this recipe.
+• Use another vegetable: Try using other vegetables like zucchini, sweet potatoes, brussels sprouts, or bell peppers in this recipe.

 • Use a different fish: Instead of salmon, you could use different kinds of fish like trout, whiting fish, snapper, tilapia, and so on.

-• Use different seasonings: Try seasoning your fish with other kinds of seasoning like Cajun seasoning, Italian seasoning, or any seasoning you like.
+• Use different seasonings: Try seasoning your fish with other kinds of seasoning like Cajun seasoning, Italian seasoning, lemon pepper, or any seasoning you like.

-• Steam the broccoli instead: This is for those who don't like roasted broccoli.
+• Steamed broccoli recipe instead: This is for those who don’t like roasted broccoli.
 Only one of my girls enjoys roasted broccoli.
-So you could cook the salmon in the oven and then steam or saute the vegetable instead.
+So you could cook the salmon in the oven and then steam or sauté the vegetables instead.
+The steamed broccoli tastes delicious when tossed in a seasoned butter mixture after being cooked.

 More Easy Dinner Recipes